 Then there's the unique and revolutionary GXR interchangeable unit camera system released by Ricoh in 2009.
 We started with the idea of a camera unit incorporating not just the lens, but also the image sensor and image processing engine.
 We ended up with a completely new camera design.
 By doing away with the fixed lens, it redefines the compact camera.
 And by making the image sensor and the image-processing engine interchangeable, it also re-imagines the SLR.

-In recent years, Ricoh has also focused on designing and developing applications and cloud-based services.
-These include our visual online storage service quanp, which enables users to store, share and use all kinds of data on the web, aided by an intuitive user interface.
-Another example is our iPhone app Whiteboard Share, which removes unwanted artifacts from the whiteboard images captured by the iPhone, making them easier to read and share.
+In recent years, Ricoh has also focused on designing and developing applications.
+These include our iPhone app Whiteboard Share, which removes unwanted artifacts from the whiteboard images captured by the iPhone, making them easier to read and share.
 These are just a few of the ways in which Ricoh design is redefining the relationship between people and technology.

 Ricoh's concept-based, user-driven product design has won accolades all over the world.
 In 2008, the GR DIGITAL II digital camera won a Good Design award in Japan.
 The same year, Ricoh's imagio Neo603RC/753RC Fast Digital Multi Function Peripheral was singled out for a Good Design Sustainable Design Award for its efficient use of resources and focus on quality.
 In Europe, Ricoh's GX100 and GXR digital cameras were gold winners in Germany's iF product design awards, which have now been running for more than 50 years.